Ixora pavetta

 Ixora pavetta, the torch tree, is a plant in the family Rubiaceae.
 This species is found in South Asia.
 The species is commonly seen in Ballari district of Karnataka, India.
-It is called as goravi (ಗೊರವಿ) in Kannada.
 People use the branches of this tree for making walls and paste with mud for their thatched huts in villages, but now this practice has become obsolete owing to modern housing materials.